 So what do you do?

-Here’s a list of the top four suggestions I’ve come across and things I’ve used in the past to get myself out of endless cycles of negative thinking.
+Here’s a list of the top four suggestions I’ve come across, plus things I’ve used in the past to get myself out of an endless cycles of negative thinking.

 Tip 1: Meditate

 I cannot stress this enough.
 Your brain needs exercise just as much as your body.
-A consistent meditation practice can do wonders for your life.
+A consistent meditation practice will do wonders for your life.

 What’s not to love?

 You do not need to sit in meditation (or even sit at all) for hours a day.
-Ten minutes every morning can get your major results.
+Ten minutes every morning can get you major results.